Banking on a Champion Team

 - They excelled at strategic conversations, but ideas were invariably not put into action.

 - They relied on the leader for decisions or action, even though strong delegations were in force.

 David was keen to transform the team and, given some of the large-scale business imperatives occurring in the bank, it was vital for group members to step up.
 In becoming a seamless team, they would be better able to 'protect' the bank in its risk decisions.

-David engaged Fulton Consulting Group and I decided to utilize the Team Management Systems work-based assessment and feedback instruments in an effort to better understand individual approaches to work within the group.
+David engaged John Urbano from Fulton Consulting Group and he decided to utilize the Team Management Systems work-based assessment and feedback instruments in an effort to better understand individual approaches to work within the group.
 The obvious tool was the Team Management Profile (TMP).